By Roger Cox, Editor

 Pro Shop: 831-626-2525

 Despite the loss of those two courts, tennis has otherwise benefited from the increased traffic brought about by the changes at River Ranch.
-Tennis director Chris Myrold (whom some of you may remember from Four Seasons Resort Nevis in the Caribbean) has carpentered together a solid roster of activities and services, including clinics, Cardio tennis, weekly round robins, and attentive game matching to benefit both local members and hotel guests.
+Tennis director Chris Myrold (whom some of you may remember from his years at Four Seasons Resort Nevis in the Caribbean) took over at Carmel Valley Ranch in midsummer of 2017.
+"The changes at the resort shifted the demographics toward more families," he told me, "and that has fueled an increase in tennis memberships.
+As a result, the tennis program has really thrived."

 Courts & Fees.
 The Ranch has six hard courts and two Har-Tru courts.
 Court fees: $30/hour for resort guests, but included in tennis packages.